DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 You can choose **ast** or **panns**.
 You can choose whether to keep the pre-trained model **freezed** or train it along with the CRNN architecture.
-In detail if you keep it freezed we already provide the pre-extracted embeddings for you.
+If you want to keep it freezed, we already provide the pre-extracted embeddings for you.
 This is useful if you want to train with a big batch size because you won't have to store the rather heavy PANNs or AST models on your GPU.